bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 ```hlsl
 float shadowBias = 0.03;
 ```
-This helps prevent high-frequency shadow noise by allowing shallow indentations to remain lit.
+This is an aesthetic choice that helps avoid noisy shadows caused by small bumps in the surface.
 We also limit the number of iterations to keep the shader efficient and compatible with GPU loop unrolling limits:

 ```hlsl
 int maxIterations = 32;
 int iterationCount = 0;
 ```

-Now we walk along the light direction, layer by layer:
+Now we walk along the light direction, layer by layer — this time traversing upwards instead of downwards like we did before:

 ```hlsl
 while (currentLayerDepth <= currentDepthMapValue + shadowBias && currentLayerDepth > 0.0 && iterationCount < maxIterations)